yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-entries.markdown

 3. Otherwise, the first indexed property in alphabetical order is used.
 4. Otherwise, the first property in alphabetical order is used.

-Note that only one property in a class can be marked as a routing property.{tip:title=Declare the routing property explicitly}
+Note that only one property in a class can be marked as a routing property.

+{% tip title=Declare the routing property explicitly %}
 It's highly recommended to explicitly declare which property is the routing property, and not rely on rules 2 and onward.
 Relying on those rules can lead to confusing problems (e.g. the SpaceID is changed, or an index is added to a property, etc.).
-Explicitly declaring the routing property makes your code clearer and less error-prone. {tip}
+Explicitly declaring the routing property makes your code clearer and less error-prone.
+{% endtip %}

 # Versioning